Bappy38/Youtube2.0/README.md

 - Search functionality using debounce and redux store to reduce search suggestion API calls
 - 2-level nesting comments
 - Show Shimmer UI when there're pending network calls
-- Infinite scroll live chat feature implemented for live videos
+- Infinite scroll live chat feature implemented for live videos.
+Will store a fixed number of message at max at a time in redux store to avoid UI crash.
+- Categorywise video browsing

 # Explored about React